R. K. Kamboj: Career

-Dr Kamboj has developed an extensive global network of contacts with pharmaceutical industry and academic scientific communities.
-His experience includes strong contribution to business development, licensing products and technologies, mergers and acquisitions and corporate development activities.
+Dr Kamboj's experience includes contributions to business development, licensing products and technologies, mergers and acquisitions and corporate development activities.
 He holds over forty (40) U.S. patent applications (filed and issued), covering the discovery and use of a number of human genes.
 He is the author/co-author of over 90 research articles/papers in the field of biomedical field.
 His career spans more than 29 years in research, 16 years of which is in pharmaceutical industrial R&D setting.

 Dr Kamboj is currently a member of the working group on New TB Drugs Team, India.

 Dr Kamboj is also a member of the Market Advisory Groups (MAG) of the Asia Pacific Trade Council of British Columbia, Canada.